Mirror frameworks for relatively Lipschitz and monotone-like variational inequalities: The problem formulation and assumptions

 \end{assumption}

-The following two results, essentially observed in \cite{2020Relative}, respectively say that the relative Lipschitzness encapsulates the basic Lipschitz continuity and the relative smoothness.
-Note that the relative notions in the second lemma are more general than the original statement in \cite{2020Relative} since we allow the distance generating function $\omega$ to be nondifferentiable. \begin{lemma} If $\omega$ is strongly convex with modulus $\mu$ and $F$ is L-Lipschitz continuous, then $F$ is $L/\mu$-relatively Lipschitz continuous with respect to $\omega$ on the whole space $\RR^d$. \end{lemma}
+The following two results, essentially observed in \cite{2020Relative}, respectively say that the relative Lipschitzness encapsulates the basic Lipschitz continuity and relative smoothness.
+Note that the relative notions in the second lemma are more general than the original statement in \cite{2020Relative} since we allow the distance generating function $\omega$ to be nondifferentiable.
+For completeness, we give proofs in Appendix. \begin{lemma} If $\omega$ is strongly convex with modulus $\mu$ and $F$ is L-Lipschitz continuous, then $F$ is $L/\mu$-relatively Lipschitz continuous with respect to $\omega$ on the whole space $\RR^d$. \end{lemma}